-A distressed seller might have financial issues, is going through a divorce, or have lost his or her job.
+A distressed seller might have financial issues, is going through a divorce, or has lost his or her job.
 Don’t think that you are taking advantage of the seller’s life situation, but rather that you’re helping the person in bad times.

 You can ask your agency if they have more background information about the seller and whether he or she wants to sell the property fast.

-If you buy the property without the help from an agency (which I don’t recommend), you can ask the seller directly over the phone.
+If you buy the property without help from an agency (which I don’t recommend), you can ask the seller directly over the phone.